Columbina-TamaMimi/Columbina-TamaMimi/README.md

 Student
 -------

-👨‍💻This is my primary GitHub profile.
+👨‍💻 This is my primary GitHub profile.

 💻 For additional projects and development experiments, feel free to check out my secondary profile: @TamaMimi.